 It is though reported that the Servola Steel Works received several locomotives from Germany in the late 1980’s and early 1990’s to replace the Ex-BR locomotives.
 However, nothing has emerged to confirm Ex-BR locomotives were ever there.
 Exactly what then happenned to the Ex-BR locomotives, if indeed they were ever there, is far from clear.
 It is reported D2432 was scrapped, 03157 and 03164 were rebuilt by IPE, Verona and then used at Chiari steelworks and scrapped in May 1997, whilst 07009 passed to Attilio Rossi, Rome.
 The subsequent story of 03157 and 03164 is confirmed by pictures and observations but no evidence of the fates of D2432 and 07009 has emerged.

-In an attempt to establish as clear a picture as is possible about the Italian history of these locomotives, anyone with information is invited to get in contact.
-In particular sightings of the locomotives in Italy, giving details of date and location are very welcome.
-These can be submitted by email or inputted for the appropriate locomotive by clicking on the individual locomotive number below where further detailsof what is known about each locomotive.
-When entering the date please use dd/mm/yyyy.
-Your observation will then appear in the listing over the following few days.
+In an attempt to establish as clear a picture as is possible about the Italian history of these locomotives, anyone with information is invited to contact Peter Hall.
+In particular sightings of the locomotives in Italy, giving details of date and location are welcomed.
 Photographs of these locomotives in Italy are also very much welcomed.

 Briefly, what is known about each of the eight locomotives can be found by clicking on the individual locomotive number below.
 It should be noted that in some cases this contradicts what may have been published elsewhere.
 Thus the need to compile as much information as is possible about these locomotives.